stardustai/docs-api/src/zh/index.md

 欢迎使用 Stardust API 文档

-This documentation will guide you through the seamless integration and customization of both <<glossary:MorningStar>> and <<glossary:Rosetta>>, our flagship products.
+This documentation will guide you through the seamless integration and customization of both <Glossary title="MorningStar" /> and <Glossary title="Rosetta" />, our flagship products.
 We provide comprehensive and detailed API references to empower developers in effortlessly integrating their systems with Stardust.

 **Key Capabilities of the Stardust API**